wkumari/draft-murray-dispatch-mime-protobuf/draft-murray-dispatch-mime-protobuf.md

 # Introduction {#intro}

+(For Rob: Feel free to edit for accuracy, but no need to expound too much; we refer to the full specification URI later.)

 Protocol Buffers ("protobufs") were introduced in 2008 as a free, open source, platform-independent mechanism for transport and storage of structured data.
 Their use has become increasingly common.